garethflowers/netbeans-portable/README.md

 can take it with you wherever you go.

 ## Download
-All downloads available [in the Relases section][1].
+All downloads available [in the Releases section][1].
 NetBeans Portable comes in 3 flavours (Complete, JavaSE and PHP), each as an online installer and complete zip file.